I received an email from Exodus, asking me to provide my 12-word secret recovery phrase/password

 - Turn up your spam filters, and use tools like Priority Inbox.
 Setting your spam filters a little stronger may, depending on your mail provider, make the difference between a message that fails its SPF check landing in spam versus your inbox.
 Similarly, if you can use services like Gmail's Priority Inbox or Apple's VIP, you essentially let the mail server figure out the important people for you.
 If an important person is spoofed, you'll still get it, though.

-- And the most important thing to remember is to ensure that you do not share your private keys or 12-word phrase with anyone in any situation.
-For any blockchain asset, your private keys or 12-word phrase is what controls the ownership of the money stored in the wallet, so you don't want to share them with anyone!
+- And the most important thing to remember is to ensure that you do not share your private keys or 12-word secret recovery phrase with anyone in any situation.
+For any blockchain asset, your private keys or 12-word secret recovery phrase controls the ownership of the money stored in the wallet, so you don't want to share them with anyone!